Fleet Safety can play a part in accident reduction

 Procedures and guidance should be available in an employee’s handbook, providing information on vehicle safety and maintenance, journey planning, a mobile phone policy, an alcohol and drugs policy and advice on the use of satellite navigation devices.
 Additionally, procedures on what to do in the event of an accident should be included with all relevant reporting forms and line manager contact details.

-EssentialSkillz offer DriveWize training courses designed to highlight how driver behaviour can impact road safety, for themselves and for other drivers.
+EssentialSkillz offer an Online Driver Safety Training course designed to highlight how driver behaviour can impact road safety, for themselves and for other drivers.
 The online course explains how accidents can be caused by how the driver behaves, including failing to observe rules of the road, not paying enough attention or being distracted.
 It details the responsibilities each driver has each time they use a public highway and covers the legal requirements within the UK for ensuring that vehicles are roadworthy.
-Such checks include having regular MOT tests and maintaining the safe condition of lights, tyres, wheel fixings, bodywork, trailer coupling, loads and all other equipment.

-The EssentialSkillz Drivewize UK eLearning course can be fully customised to meet the needs of your organisation.
+The course can be fully customised to meet the needs of your organisation.
 A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation, all at no extra cost.

 Looking for in-depth and engaging health and safety training?
 Explore our comprehensive eLearning library and try any of our courses for free.